Infusionar azafrán para paella, la clave para potenciar su sabor

 Feb 12, 2025

-When I think of saffron, I always think of my father, patiently working on the paellas at our family restaurant, Paellas Margós.
-In every strand of saffron lies our story, that of a humble family who learned that small details, like infusing this "red gold," are what make a paella go from good to unforgettable.
+When I think of saffron, I always picture my father, patiently working on the paellas at our family restaurant, Paellas Margós.
+Each strand of saffron holds our story, the story of a humble family who learned that small details, like infusing this "red gold," are what make a paella go from good to unforgettable.

-What is the origin of the use of saffron in paellas?
+What is the origin of the use of saffron in paella?

-Saffron is a gift left to us by the Arabs centuries ago.
-Since then, we've used it in the Valencian gardens to give our rice dishes that distinctive color, flavor, and aroma.
+Saffron is a gift the Arabs left us centuries ago.
+Since then, in the Valencian orchards, we've used it to give our rice dishes that characteristic color, flavor, and aroma.
 My grandmother always said that a paella without saffron had no soul.
-That's how we grew up, caring for every strand as if it were a treasure, and that's something I continue to do today in every paella I prepare.
+That's how we grew up, caring for each thread as if it were a treasure, and that's something I still do today with every paella I make.

 Main characteristics and benefits of saffron